-Figure 26.21 An electron microscope has the capability to image individual atoms on a material.
-The microscope uses vacuum technology, sophisticated detectors and state of the art image processing software. (credit: Dave Pape)
+FIGURE 26.21 An electron microscope has the capability to image individual atoms on a material.
+The microscope uses vacuum technology, sophisticated detectors and state of the art image processing software.
+Researchers use the devices in their work on biological and, in the case of Miaofang Chi (pictured), lithium ion battery materials and fuel cell catalysts. (credit: Oak Ridge National Laboratory)